 Diet and food selection, role of nutrition, does what we eat influence these

 Does diet have a role in the etiology of rheumatoid arthritis?

-Supplements that may be useful in autoimmune conditions
+Supplements and herbs that may be useful in autoimmune conditions

 Research in this area has just started and my goal is to update you with information on dietary supplements that could be helpful in reducing the severity of an autoimmune disease.
 Please keep in mind that we know very little at this point and you should consult with your doctor before making any changes in your treatment plans.